wallarm/product-documentation/docs/latest/glossary-en.md

 ## Attack

-An attack is a single hit or multiple hits that have the same attack type, parameter with the attack vector, and the address they are sent to.
-Hits may come from the same or different IP addresses and have different value of the attack vector within one attack type.
+An attack is a single hit or multiple hits grouped by the following characteristics:

+* The same attack type, the parameter with the malicious payload, and the address the hits were sent to.
+Hits may come from the same or different IP addresses and have different values of the malicious payloads within one attack type.

+    This hit grouping method is basic and applied to all hits.
+* The same source IP address if the appropriate [trigger](user-guides/triggers/trigger-examples.md#group-hits-originating-from-the-same-ip-into-one-attack) is enabled.
+Other hit parameter values can differ.

+    This hit grouping method works for all hits except for the ones of the Brute force, Forced browsing, Resource overlimit, Data bomb and Virtual patch attack types.

+    If hits are grouped by this method, the [**Mark as false positive**](user-guides/events/false-attack.md#mark-an-attack-as-a-false-positive) button and the [active verification](about-wallarm-waf/detecting-vulnerabilities.md#active-threat-verification) option are unavailable for the attack.

+The listed hit grouping methods do not exclude each other.
+If hits have characteristics of both methods, they are all grouped into one attack.

 An example of an attack including a single hit: